JvanKatwijk/qt-1090/README.md

 ---------------------------------------------------------------------------
 Copyrights
 ---------------------------------------------------------------------------

+dump1090 is a program developed by Salvatore Sanfilippo <antirez@gmail.com>
+and is released under the BSD three clause license.

+The idea and code of the bit decoder to work at 2400000 rather than at 2000000 samples/second is
+Copyright (c) 2014,2015 Oliver Jowett <oliver@mutability.co.uk>

 qt-1090 uses source code from Dump1090, both the original version (Salvatore Sanfilippo) and a derived version (Oliver Jowett),